 Top attractions off the walking tour trail include Sveti Sava, Europe’s largest Orthodox church, and the Tesla Museum, devoted to the life and work of the legendary Serbian-American engineer.
 Nikola Tesla may have only spent a few days in Belgrade, but this is still a prime spot to watch a demonstration of his famous coils in action.
 South of the historic center, dictator Josip Broz Tito rests eternal by the Museum of Yugoslav History.

-Want to see more of the Balkans?
-Use my itinerary planner to get from Belgrade to Dubrovnik and everywhere in between.
+Want to see more of Europe’s best kept secrets?
+Use my Balkan itinerary planner to get from Belgrade to Dubrovnik and everywhere in between.

 Like this post?
 Pin it!